karl-zylinski/odin-raylib-hot-reload-game-template/README.md

-This is a small game template for Odin + Raylib.
+This is a small game template for Odin + Raylib with hot reloading pre-setup.
 It contains stuff that my different game projects had in common, so I made this template so I can get up and running quicker.

 `build_dev.bat` will build game.dll from the stuff in this directory.
 It will also build a game.exe from the stuff in `main_hot_reload`.
 When you run game.exe it will load game.dll and reload it anytime it changes.
 The state you wish to keep between reloads goes into the GameMemory struct in `game.odin`.